Solutions

 Different money situations create different kinds of stress.
 Sometimes it is shared expenses that never stay fully settled.
 Sometimes it is money owed, late repayments, or the awkwardness of following up.
 Sometimes it is family reimbursements, relationship spending, temporary financial support, or recurring household costs.
 This page helps you start from the situation you are actually in and choose the clearest next step.

-Built for real-life balances between friends, partners, family members, roommates, and everyday shared spending.
+Built for real-life balances between friends, partners, family members, and roommates—plus a manual recordkeeping path for formal debts you are repaying.

 Not sure which solution fits?
 Find your money situation.
 If you are still choosing between notes, calculators, spreadsheets, split apps, and You Owe Me, compare the best ways to track IOUs between people.
 If the choice is a shared expense app or a running balance app, compare those models directly.